 The Indus River civilization developed about 3000BCE and flourished for about 1500 years before mysteriously going into a period of decline.
 We don’t know what those ancient people called the cities they lived in, but we now refer to the two largest as Harappa, after a nearby village, and Mohenjo Daro, a local term that means “hill of the dead."

-Harappa and Mohenjo Daro were expertly planned cities that flourished more than 4500 years ago.
-The cities were built with a grid pattern of wide, straight streets.
+Harappa and Mohenjo Daro were expertly planned cities built with a grid pattern of wide, straight streets.
 Thick walls surrounded the cities.
 Many people lived in sturdy brick houses that had as many as three floors.
-Some houses had bathrooms and toilets that were connected to the world’s first sewer system.
-A canal system provided a reliable source of water for growing wheat and barley.
-There is also evidence the people herded sheep, cattle and goats.
+Some houses had bathrooms and toilets that connected to the world’s first sewer system.
+An irrigation system of canals provided a reliable source of water for growing wheat and barley.
+There is also evidence that people herded sheep, cattle and goats.

 Archaeologists have also found evidence of musical instruments, toys and games, and pottery.
-The people of the Indus River valley were also very interesting in being clean.
-Archeologists have found evidence of combs, soaps, and medicine.
-The cities were also practicing some form of dentistry because archaeologists found a gravesite with the remains of people whose teeth had been drilled.
+The people of the Indus River valley were very interested in cleanliness.
+Excavators have uncovered evidence of combs, soaps, and medicine.
+The cities were also practicing some form of dentistry.
+We know this because archaeologists found a gravesite with the remains of people whose teeth had been drilled.

 The Indus River Valley cities traded with distant foreign cultures.
 Archaeologists have found jewelry made in Harappa as far away as Mesopotamia.
 Traders also sold cotton cloth and hardwood from the teak trees that grew in the valley.

 Ancient cities along the Indus River Valley may have been home to more than five million people, but the civilization went into decline about 1700BCE and seems to have been abandoned by about 1500BCE.
 Archaeologists have many ideas from the clues left behind, but no definite answers.